labsyspharm/ashlar/docs/overview/overview-land.md

 ![Grid of overlapping image tiles, with an inset that zooms into the region of overlap between 4 tiles.
 The first image in the inset shows that the original positions of the overlapped tiles are misaligned.
 The second image shows the corrected alignment, and final stitched image.]({{ site.baseurl }}/assets/images/Step1.png)

+{: .fs-3 }
+{: .text-center }
-*Use one representative channel and propagate locations to other channels per tile.
-(DNA marker is recommended.)*
+Use one representative channel and propagate locations to other channels per tile.
+(DNA marker is recommended.)

 ## Step 2: Registration